screener-io/screener-storybook/README.md

       style: true,
       content: true,
       minLayoutPosition: 4, // Threshold for Layout changes.
 Defaults to 4 pixels.
-      minLayoutDimension: 10 // Threshold for Layout changes.
+      minLayoutDimension: 10, // Threshold for Layout changes.
 Defaults to 10 pixels.
+      compareSVGDOM: false // Pass if SVG DOM is the same.
+Defaults to false.
     }
     ```
 - **failOnNewStates:** Option to set build to failure when `new` states are found.